kshen0/kshen0.github.io/index.md

 Juniper, which is front and center with the usual Tanqueray drinks you've seen before here, takes a backseat here with Venus No. 1 (local from Santa Cruz!) and Four Pillars.
 Strong yet fruity!

-Pear, Venus No. 1 gin, Four Pillars Navy Strength gin, lemon, orgeat, cinnamon syrup, honey syrup
+**Pear, Venus No. 1 gin, Four Pillars Navy Strength gin, lemon, orgeat, cinnamon syrup, honey syrup**

 ## Eye of the Torino
 _Clarified milk punch adapted from a recipe by Jillian Vose, Death & Co_
 $9

-Another clarified tiki-ish milk punch.
+Another clarified tiki milk punch.
 Give Laphroaig a second chance after my questionable first run of the Straw Dog.
 "The only balanced Laphroaig cocktail I've had" according to our focus groups.

-Laphroaig 10 scotch, Cocchi Vermouth di Torino, pineapple, lemon, orgeat, Coco Lopez, milk, Angostura & chocolate bitters
+**Laphroaig 10 scotch, Cocchi Vermouth di Torino, pineapple, lemon, orgeat, Coco Lopez, milk, Angostura & chocolate bitters**

 ## Fog Lights Milk Punch
 _Recipe by Diego Pena_